ChuaSiongYong/Fintelis/README.md

 # Fintelis
 Website Development.</br>
-This Website is for Fintelis Mortgage and Loan Website.
+This Website is for Fintelis Official Website.